fschutt/azul/README.md

 ## About

-Azul is a library for creating graphical user interfaces in Rust and C. It mixes paradigms from functional, reactive and data-oriented programming with an API suitable for developing cross-platform desktop applications.
+Azul is a library for creating graphical user interfaces in Rust, C and C++.
+It mixes paradigms from functional, reactive and data-oriented programming with an API suitable for developing cross-platform desktop applications.
 The two core principles of Azul is to not render objects that aren't visible and to use composition of DOM